inteliclinic/neuroon-signal-binary-parser/README.md

 4. Parser should be installed in some directory linked to your $PATH variable such as: ~/.local/bin

+## Neuroon's binary data frame format

+Neuroon's firmware produces two distinct binary frames streams and outputs them via BLE characteristics.
+Each stream's frame consists of 20 bytes.
+First stream describes EEG signal in the following format:
+- 4 bytes (unsigned int 32)   -> number of 1/1024th of a second since the mask was turned on.
+                                 Currently eeg is sampled at 128hz which means that consecutive frames will have timestamps differring by 64.
+- 8 x 2 bytes (signed int 16) -> 8 last samples of eeg gathered.

+Seconds stream describes so called PAT(pulsoxymeter, accelerometer & termometer) frames in the following format:
+- 4 bytes (unsigned int 32)   -> number of 1/1024th of a second since the mask was turned on.
+                                 Pulsoxymeter and accelerometers are sampled at 32hz (termometer samples are padded with previously sampled values) which means that consecutive frames will have timestamps differring by 32.
+- 4 bytes (signed int 32)     -> sample from infra-red LED diod
+- 4 bytes (signed int 32)     -> sample from red-red LED diod
+- 3 x 2 bytes (signed int 16) -> 3 axis of accelerometer
+- 2 x 1 byte (unsigned int 8) -> samples from two termometers

+Notice that the above describes new version of Neuroon's firmware which provides real-time signal streaming.

 ## Usage

 ### Specify input and output files

 Use it from command line like this:
 ```
 ./NeuroonRawStreamParser-exe eeg_stream.bin pat_stream.bin metadata.csv(optional) out_eeg.csv out_pat.csv